Raspberry Lemon Cupcakes

 How To Make Lemon Cupcakes

-7. Let the cupcakes cool in the pan for 5 minutes before removing to a wire rack to let them cool completely.
+7. Cool.
+Let the cupcakes cool in the pan for 5 minutes before removing to a wire rack to let them cool completely.

 lemon cupcake batter in muffin tin